 Your Top Personalized Grocery PicksArticle posted in:

 You took the first step towards your new healthy lifestyle and have received your first personalized Nutrisystem order.
 Throughout your journey, you won’t just lose weight.
 You will learn about healthy choices, portion control and preparing nutritious meals that works best for YOU.
 When you reach your weight loss goals, you will feel confident in your ability to maintain your success and continue healthy living.
-Your new meal plan is built for your body type, taste buds and goals in order to create a plan that you can stick too, enjoy and lose weight.

 Along the way, you will add in grocery additions to your day and prepare your own Flex Meals and Snacks throughout the week.
 You will be shopping for PowerFuels, SmartCarbs, Vegetables, Extras and Free Foods using your personalized grocery guides suggestions.